ethereumjs/ethereumjs-monorepo/packages/tx/docs/classes/LegacyTransaction.md

 ### raw

-▸ **raw**(): `AccessListEIP2930TxValuesArray`
+▸ **raw**(): `LegacyTxValuesArray`

-Returns a Uint8Array Array of the raw Bytess of the EIP-2930 transaction, in order.
+Returns a Uint8Array Array of the raw Bytes of the legacy transaction, in order.

-Format: `[chainId, nonce, gasPrice, gasLimit, to, value, data, accessList, signatureYParity (v), signatureR (r), signatureS (s)]`
+Format: `[nonce, gasPrice, gasLimit, to, value, data, v, r, s]`

-Use [serialize](AccessListEIP2930Transaction.md#serialize) to add a transaction to a block with Block.fromValuesArray.
+For legacy txs this is also the correct format to add transactions to a block with Block.fromValuesArray (use the `serialize()` method for typed txs).

-For an unsigned tx this method uses the empty Bytes values for the signature parameters `v`, `r` and `s` for encoding.
-For an EIP-155 compliant representation for external signing use [getMessageToSign](AccessListEIP2930Transaction.md#getmessagetosign).
+For an unsigned tx this method returns the empty Bytes values for the signature parameters `v`, `r` and `s`.
+For an EIP-155 compliant representation have a look at Transaction.getMessageToSign.

 #### Returns

-`AccessListEIP2930TxValuesArray`
+`LegacyTxValuesArray`

 #### Overrides